 Now hear this: it’s personal.
 And, to the degree that it’s personal, it’s not subject to scrutiny or substantiation by anyone else.
 “The truth” has given way to “My truth.”
 Facts that are universally and objectively certain are no longer the basis for thinking and believing.
 The traditional oath administered to a witness in a courtroom is no longer meaningful: “Do you swear that the testimony you are about to give will be the truth, the whole truth, and nothing but the truth?”
 How can a person with “my truth” commit to the truth?

-Even more challenging than a modern courtroom is the difficulty of nailing-down new-gen young adults regarding their positions concerning God.
+Even more challenging than a modern courtroom is the difficulty of nailing down new-gen young adults regarding their positions concerning God.
 Are you tracking with the contemporary faith neighborhood?

-A new study by the Pew Research Center reveals that many religiously unaffiliated adults — often referred to as “nones” — still hold beliefs commonly associated with religion, such as belief in life after death, a spiritual realm or even God.
+A new study by the Pew Research Center reveals that many religiously unaffiliated adults — often referred to as “nones” — still hold beliefs commonly associated with religion, such as belief in life after death, a spiritual realm, or even God.
 Does that mean that they’ve bought into The Truth?

 Ryan Burge – a political scientist and Baptist pastor – has been studying the “nones” and their expansion.